 Since 1946, the Fulbright Program has given more than 380,000 students, scholars, teachers, artists, professionals and scientists the opportunity to study, teach, conduct research, exchange ideas and contribute to finding solutions to shared international concerns.
 Continue reading →

 Two UMKC French alumni, Katy Foudree Owens and Brandi Pruente have been awarded Fund for Teachers Grants to attend the American Association of Teachers of French (AATF) congress in Martinique this summer.

 The AATF convention is an immersion opportunity allowing educators to work on their French language skills while learning more about teaching practices.

 “We in the Foreign Languages and Literatures Department, particularly in French, are thrilled for their success,” said UMKC French professor Dr. Kathy Krause.
 Continue reading →

 Our hearty congratulations go to UMKC History Alum (MA 2014) Marc Reyes!
 Marc has been awarded a Fulbright Award to support his doctoral research in India.
+The title of his research is: “In the Circle of Great Powers: India, the United States, and the Postcolonial Atomic State, 1947-1974.”
 Marc is currently a PhD student and Graduate Teaching Assistant at the University of Connecticut.
-You du us proud, Marc!
+You do us proud, Marc!